ursais/osi-addons/helpdesk_fsm/README.rst

    :alt: License: LGPL-3

 ========================
-Helpdesk Service Request
+Helpdesk - Field Service
 ========================

-This module will improve Helpdesk functionality.
+This module allows the helpdesk user to track the status of related service requests.

 Usage
 =====

+* Go to Helpdesk
+* Create or select a ticket
-* Users allow to add multiple service requests for one Ticket.
+* In the "Service Requests" tab, you can create service requests for the FSM team

-* Users allow to add/select one ticket for one Service request.
+To close a ticket, all the related service orders must be closed.

 Credits
 =======